gsrohde/testBML/docs/README.md

    website.
 Alternatively, if you are familiar with command-line git, you can clone the repository as usual and then use `git submodule update --init` to get the submodule code.
+3. Run the startup script, which can be accomplished using either of two
+   methods:
-3. Open an R session and set the working directory to the directory that contains `module_library_setup.R`.
+   1. Open an R session, set the working directory to `script`, and type `source('module_library_setup.R')`.
+   2. From a terminal running in the `script` directory, type `Rscript module_library_setup.R`.

-4. Type `source('module_library_setup.R')` to run the module library setup script.
-You will be prompted for a module library name, which should be 7 or fewer characters long and not contain any underscores; ideally this would be the name of the new forked repository.
+   In either case, you will be prompted for a module library name, which should be 16 or fewer characters long and not contain any underscores; ideally this would be the name of the new forked repository.
 This script will generate several files that are required to complete the package.
 5. To confirm that everything worked, try building and checking the new package with `R CMD build` and `R CMD check`.
 6. Commit the changed files to your new repository.

+### Customizing your new module library

 Now you are ready to start adding new modules to the package!
 Adding new modules requires the addition of new module classes in the `src/module_library`